-But, that doesn't mean that all apps are successful.
-Only few of them were blockbusters.
+However, all the mHealth apps are not successful.
+Only few of them are blockbusters.
 According to research2guidance, 68 percent of mHealth app publishers make less than $10,000 in revenue, and only the top 5 percent make more than $1 million.
-Eighty-two percent of app publishers generated less than 50,000 downloads with their mHealth portfolios in 2013 while the top 5 percent reached more than 500,000.
+Eighty-two percent of app publishers generated less than 50,000 downloads with their mHealth portfolios in 2013, while the top 5 percent reached more than 500,000.

-Nowadays, it's not that intricate to develop an application on a smartphone that can serve the purpose of Healthcare industry.
-The most important question that arises - Are there any useful and user-centric technology that can entice more and more users?
+Nowadays, it's not that difficult to develop an application on a smartphone that can serve the purpose of Healthcare industry.
+The most important question that arises is - Are there any highly useful and highly user-centric technology that can entice more and more users?
 The market has reached there – through Wearable Technology.
-Even investors are looking for those unique technology and factors that differentiates and have a solid business model.
+The investors are always looking out for those unique technology and factors that differentiates and have a solid business model.
 In simple words, more than a single stakeholder need to be willing to pay for the app.

 However, the year 2014 is considered to go down as the year of wearable technology.
-But, with the year 2015, the impact of wearables on Healthcare industry has started brightening.
+But, with the year 2015, the impact of wearables on Healthcare industry has started becoming brighter.
 Till date, Wearable technology has already shown its marks in education, commerce, communication, navigation, and entertainment verticals; but now, industry experts are predicting that the greatest potential lies in healthcare.
-Moreover, the wearable technology has already started to revolutionize healthcare by supporting patients and doctors in their critical activities like providing real time access to their electronic health records.
+Moreover, the wearable technology has already started to revolutionize healthcare by supporting patients and doctors in their critical activities like providing real-time access to their electronic health records.

 But, the full potential of wearable technology has proved its presence in healthcare industry.
 And, its limitations have gone beyond assisting doctors and patients.
 Apple and Google’s new launched trendy wearables is enticing many users and making new records in the history of Wearables.
 In 2014 Consumer Electronics Show in Las Vegas, Sony, LG and Garmin introduced devices that track everything from heart rate and blood pressure to a patient's O2 saturation.
 By 2018, the overall number of wearable devices shipped to consumers is expected to reach 130 million.
 With such a huge appreciation and acceptance from the users, wearables are emerging as the perfect technology for healthcare industry.